National Citizen Service

 The ripple effect - a wider impact

-- Dr Mills' work has strengthened partnerships with the scheme via the youth charity sector, and enhanced wider understandings of youth citizenship within the Cabinet Office and DCMS.
+- Professor Mills' work has strengthened partnerships with the scheme via the youth charity sector, and enhanced wider understandings of youth citizenship within the Cabinet Office and DCMS.

 - She has delivered invited training webinars to external assessors on research findings and recommendations.